Our breeders have years of experience in breeding Simmental, SimAngus, and Angus bulls.

 Mike and Cathy Stoltey, their children, and grandchildren operate Promise Land Ranch.
 Mike got his roots with Simmental cattle in 1971 at age 14 when he bred the first ½ bloods for CKR Ranch and past ASA President Lou Chestnut.
 Mike’s Dad was very involved with Carnation Genetics, one of the earliest AI Studs.
 Cathy’s family turned their Hereford ranch to Simmental’s after traveling to Canada to see the first offering of Simmental calves.
 Cathy’s Great Grandparents raised Simmental Cattle in Germany in the 1800’s.
 They were married and started Promise Land Ranch in 1974.
 Their wedding gifts included a ½ Simmental heifer and 25 amps of Uslar semen.
 Our roots are deep and our goal has always been to produce beauty with performance.
 Our herd is 2/3 black and 1/3 red.
 We have been recognized as having a perfect 600 score in the Performance Advocate Program and produced the Midland Bull Test 2012 High Performance Bull.

 The Miller Family has raised Simmental since the spring of 1970, shortly after the breed arrived in the U.S. Some of their genetics trace back to the legendary Parisien, the first Simmental bull imported to North America.
-Operated by Dale and Paula Miller, and their son Justin, the Millers maintain a purebred herd of more than 100 Simmental cows and also farm extensively.
+Operated by Dale and Paula Miller, and their sons Justin and Jared, the Millers maintain a purebred herd of more than 100 Simmental cows and also farm extensively.

 The Fauth family has been ranching and raising Simmental cattle on a commercial scale for many years.
 Up until the mid-90s, we were primarily running Fleckvieh cattle.
 Nothing like seeing pastures full of yellow and white paint cattle.
 Due to change in buyers demand for primary solid color cattle we switched gears and went more to the solid pure bred Red and Black Simmental.
 My grandpa, Robert Fauth, and my dad Brad Fauth bought many bulls through the years from Dale and Paula Miller and family.
 Some Gateway bulls along the way.
 It was about 5 years ago, we started to get into the registered Simmental cattle.
 Again, a big thanks to the Miller’s to aid in that endeavor.
 We started this to supplement our own bull power, and kept a few to sell to our neighbors.
 With our solid foundation, I believe strongly in our cattle.
 Last summer we were honored to be included with the group at Bulls of the Big Sky.
 After that I had to sell my wild ideas to Dad and Grandpa, which needless to say, the rest is history.
 These bulls are raised to work on short grass country, you won’t be disappointed.